masayaShinoda/masayas-thoughts-site/src/articles/the-issue-of-availability-as-freelancers.md

 As freelancers, it is our responsibility to take into consideration availability and agreeing upon office hours before sending out our contracts.

-Employers and clients need to take into consideration the unwanted side-effects of the stress a person can experience from the pressure of being expected to be constantly ready for work.
+Employers and clients, on the other hand, need to take into consideration the unwanted side-effects of the stress a person can experience from the pressure of being expected to be constantly ready for work.
 The freelance developer coding your company's website, the graphic designer re-branding your company, or anyone involved in a project with you will be less productive, less creative, and will come to the conclusion of judging their working experience as being unpleasant.